anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * Automatic async replicated to another region
 * Automated snapshots
 * Failed nodes or drivers are automatically replaced
-* However, Redshift is limited to one AZ.
+* **However, Redshift is limited to one AZ**
+  * To maintain a read-replica in another AZ, spin up separate clusters in 1+AZs using Kinesis to simultaneously write data into each cluster.
+Use Route53 to direct your analytic tools to the nearest cluster when querying your data
 * Scaling is done vertically and horizontally on demand, but with downtime.
   * A new cluster is created and the old on remains availabla as read. then the CNAME flipped to new cluster (downtime), then data moved in parallel to the new cluster.